rui-vp-fernandes/SMACovid/3rdVersion/Sensor/Sensor-spec-new-template.md

-# Wearable
+# Sensor

 ## Description

-This entity contains a harmonised description of one of the measurements a wearable device can deliver to a health monitoring system - Blood Pressure.
+This entity contains a harmonised description of a generic sensor data gathering structure.
+This allows its usage for all sensor read variables within the SMACovid application.

 ## Data Model